 Note: Remember that these wood pieces will be sitting on top of the mirror.
 The -1/2 inch measurement is the distance from the mirror edge that will be behind the mirror, which when split by half will give you a 1/4 inch distance all around that will sit behind the frame.
 If you think that is not enough, you may increase this measurement to -3/4 inch or even up to 1 inch.
 I just wanted as much of the mirror to show once the frame was attached.

 Once your frame is fully dried, you may give it a quick sanding and then stain it.
-I used dark Walnut Wood Stain from Minwax.
+I used dark walnut wood stain .
 Now the fun part–lay the frame right side down, and lay the mirror on top facing down, just like the picture shows.
 The tricky part about this was making sure that the 1/4 inch distance I accounted for to sit on the frame was evenly spaced all the way around.
-Once I did that, I went ahead and attached these awesome Mirror Clips that I got from Amazon.
-To know what size to get you need to measure the thickness of your mirror.
+Once I did that, I went ahead and attached these awesome mirror clips.
+To know what size clip to get, you need to measure the thickness of your mirror.
 These are to hold a 1/4 inch thick mirror, but they also have some that are 1/8 inch for thinner mirrors.
 I used 8 of them, two on each corner.

 I think this mirror looks best when it is just leaning, instead of hanging it like a traditional mirror.
 You may also distress the edges of the frame a bit with sand paper if you want it to have a more rustic and worn look.

 So….that’s it.
 Do you have a frameless mirror laying around somewhere that could use a frame?
-Go for it, it is not as hard as you may think it is.
+Go for it, it is not as hard as you may think.
 Let me know if you have any other questions about this project!
-And if you like this project be sure and check our Janice’s DIY Bathroom Mirror Frame!

 other building projects you will LOVE